A Religion that Silences Women – is Silencing the Holy Spirit:

 32 Remember (brothers and sisters) that people who prophesy are in control of their spirit and can take turns.
 33 For God is not a God of disorder but of peace, as in all the meetings of God’s holy people (brothers and sisters).

-Now let’s finally take a look at the infamous verse that many use to try and keep God’s gifted women silent:
+Now, let’s take a look at the verse that many have used to try and keep God’s gifted women silent:

-34 Women should be silent during the church meetings.
+34 Women should be silent during church meetings.
 It is not proper for them to speak.
 They should be submissive, just as the law says.
 35 If they have any questions, they should ask their husbands at home, for it is improper for women to speak in church meetings.

-KEY POINT: In his book “Eve” the author tells us that Paul was using sarcasm because in V36 we will find that he corrected the Corinthian church for using the law to try and keep women silent – Keep in mind that Paul, who was very knowledgeable of the Law, knew the Law NEVER said for Women to keep Silent.
-(Make a note of this next time someone tries to discourage you with this verse.)
+KEY POINT: In verse 36 we will find that Paul was correcting the Corinthian church for using the Law to try and keep women silent – Also keep in mind that Paul, who was very knowledgeable of the Law, knew the Law NEVER said for Women to keep Silent.

 In verse 36 we see the Apostle Paul correcting the church at Corinth for their misuse of the “law”:

 v36 KJV -” What?
 Came the word of God out from you?
 Or came it unto you only?”
 36 (NLT) “Do you think God’s word originated with you Corinthians?
 Are you the only ones to whom it was given?”
 Paul is saying – Did the word of God on this matter come unto you only?!
 Because we’ve not heard of this (We’re the pillars of the church and God has not said this to us).
 Again, Paul knew the law NEVER said that women were to keep silent!
 Let’s continue…